Surgical Procedures for Tubal Sterilization

 Method popularized at Parkland Memorial Hospital

 Since 1972, when US federal courts removed legal restrictions limiting the use of tubal sterilization for nonmedical reasons it has become the second most commonly used method of contraception in the US.
-The increase in prevalence of permanent surgical sterilization among American women is due to many factors, including advances in laparoscopic techniques.13, 15
+The increase in prevalence of permanent surgical sterilization among American women is due to many factors, including advances in laparoscopic and hysteroscopic techniques.
+Globally, surgical sterilization is the most commonly used method of contraception.
+An estimated 180 million women rely solely on tubal sterilization to prevent pregnancy.12

 Fig. 1.
 Pomeroy technique.
 A. A loop of the proximal portion of the tubal ampulla is elevated to reveal the vascular supply of the mesosalpinx.
 B. A strand of absorbable suture material is used to bilaterally ligate the tube and simultaneously provide hemostasis.
 C. A hemostat is placed on the suture strands immediately distal to the knot to prevent the tube from retracting into the abdomen.
 The open blade of the Metzenbaum scissors is used to pierce the mesosalpinx and approximately 1 cm of the tube is excised.
 D. The end result following dissolution of the absorbable suture material is return of the proximal and distal portions of the tube to their normal anatomic position.

-The major advantages of the Pomeroy technique are that it is easily taught, is simple to perform, and is highly effective.
-There has been some evidence that the effectiveness is related to the length of tubal segment removed.12 Its acceptance for both postpartum and interval sterilization is quite high.
-It can be performed either abdominally, vaginally, or laparoscopically and the complications are minimal.
+The major advantages of the Pomeroy technique are that it is easily taught, is simple to perform, and is highly-effective.
+There has been some evidence that the effectiveness is related to the length of tubal segment removed.13 Its acceptance for both postpartum and interval sterilization is quite high.
+It can be performed abdominally, vaginally, or laparoscopically and the complications are minimal.
 It has no major disadvantages; however, it can be difficult to perform in the setting of tubal adhesive disease due to the inability to elevate a knuckle of tube.
-The reported pregnancy rate is two to four pregnancies per 1000 procedures.13
+The reported pregnancy rate is less than 1 per 1000 procedures in the first year, but up to 7.5 per 1000 procedures 10 years since sterilization.4

 Similar to the Pomeroy technique, this is a partial salpingectomy procedure.
 However, rather than ligation of a knuckle of tube followed by creation of a window in the mesosalpinx, the window is created first.
-The Parkland procedure is performed by identifying an avascular section of the mesosalpinx (see Fig. 2A) and creating a window in this region (see Fig. 2B), below the tube, with Metzenbaum scissors or a hemostat while elevating the tube with babcock clamps.
-By opening the hemostat or scissors within the windo it can be stretched in parallel with the tubal lumen.
+The Parkland procedure is performed by identifying an avascular section of the mesosalpinx (see Fig. 2A).
+A window is created in this region (see Fig. 2B), below the tube, with Metzenbaum scissors or a hemostat while elevating the tube with Babcock clamps.
+By opening the hemostat or scissors within the window it can be stretched in parallel with the tubal lumen.
 A 2-cm segment of the mid-portion of the tube is then ligated proximally and distally with separate 0 chromic, or plain gut, sutures (see Fig. 2C).
 The segment between the suture ligatures is then excised (see Fig. 2D).
-The Parkland method provides for immediate anatomic separation of the disconnected tubal segments unlike the Pomeroy technique.14, 15, 16
+The Parkland method provides for immediate anatomic separation of the disconnected tubal segments unlike the Pomeroy technique.6, 14 The failure rate of this method is similar to the Pomeroy or “modified Pomeroy.”

 Fig. 2.
 A. Identification of avascular region of mid-portion of tube.

-The Madlener technique is less commonly performed than the Pomeroy or Parkland techniques (Fig. 3).
-A loop of tube is elevated and crushed before ligation.
-The original Madlener procedure used nonabsorbable suture material.
-This factor may have been responsible for failures due to recanalization and tuboperitoneal fistula formation.
+The Madlener technique is only of historic significance as it should be abandoned due to high failure rates.14 A loop of tube is elevated and crushed before ligation with permanent suture.
 While no tube is excised, the ligated segment undergoes aseptic necrosis.
-The end result is similar to the laparoscopic sterilization procedure employing a Silastic band for occlusion as described elsewhere in this text.
+The end result is similar to the laparoscopic sterilization procedure employing a Silastic band for occlusion as described elsewhere in this text, but with much higher failure rates likely due fistula formation beneath the permanent suture allowing the ligated segments of tube to reconnect.

 Fig. 3.
 Madlener technique.
 A. A loop of the ampullary portion of the tube is elevated and then both segments are crushed with a hemostat.
 B. A strand of nonabsorbable suture material is used to ligate the tube over the crushed area.
 No tissue is excised.
 The devascularized loop of tube undergoes aseptic necrosis.